itslily88/cybertipParser/README.md

 # cybertipParser
 Python3.
 Intakes json file from an ICAC Cybertip, outputs an excel file parsing out the IP addresses with ISP queries and an excel file parsing out the media.
+The .exe is intended for investigators without python experience and is just compiled from the raw code with auto-py-to-exe (GUI for pyinstaller).

 # Requirements:
 - pip install openpypl, requests